-This except from Think Twice: Harnessing the Power of Counterintuition encapsulates Philip Zimbardo's famous prison experiment:
+This excerpt from Think Twice: Harnessing the Power of Counterintuition encapsulates Philip Zimbardo's famous prison experiment:

 Philip Zimbardo, a psychologist at Stanford University, did an experiment in 1971 that ranks with Asch and Milgram in exhibiting the power of the situation.
 To start, Zimbardo advertised for volunteers in a two-week-long prison experiment, offering $15 a day.
 He ran the seventy applicants through psychological and physical tests and ended up with twenty-four healthy, mentally stable, middle-class, male students from the Palo Alto, California, area.